-These changes were recommended in the independent Better Access Evaluation (Evaluation) undertaken by the University of Melbourne, published in December 2022.
+These changes were recommended in the independent Better Access Evaluation undertaken by the University of Melbourne, published in December 2022.
 The Government's response to the Evaluation was published in August 2024.

-The Mental Health Reform Advisory Committee supported the Government's response to the Evaluation including considering mental health reforms from a whole of system perspective.
-More information on the Committee is available in the Mental Health Reform Advisory Committee section of the Department of Health, Disability and Ageing website (the department).
+The Mental Health Reform Advisory Committee supported the Government's response to the Better Access Evaluation by considering mental health reforms from a whole of system perspective.
+More information on the Committee is available in the Mental Health Reform Advisory Committee section of the Department of Health, Disability and Ageing website (the department)

-A full copy of the Evaluation of the Better Access initiative - final report and the Australian Government response to the Better Access evaluation is available in the resources section of the department's website.
+A full copy of the Evaluation of the Better Access initiative - final report and the Australian Government response to the Better Access evaluation is available in the resources section of the Department of Health, Disability and Ageing website.

-What does this mean for GPs and PMPs?
+What does this mean for providers?

-The 1 November 2025 changes apply to new MHTP preparation, referrals for treatment services and reviews of a patient's MHTP, dated on or after this date.
-A Medicare benefit will only be payable for these services when a patient has seen either a GP/PMP at the patient's MyMedicare registered practice or their usual medical practitioner.
+The 1 November 2025 changes apply to new MHTP preparation, referrals for treatment services, and reviews of a patients MHTP, dated on or after this date.
+For these items, a Medicare benefit will only be payable for treatment services when a patient has seen either a GP or PMP at the patient's MyMedicare registered practice or their usual medical practitioner.

-Referrals from a GP/PMP dated before 1 November 2025 will continue to be valid until all services (within the maximum session limit for the course of treatment) under that referral have been delivered to the patient.
+Referrals from a GP or PMP dated prior to 1 November 2025 will remain valid until all treatment services specified in the referral (within the maximum session limit for the course of the treatment) have been provided to the patient.